siriusdevs/rpm-hws_7-1_2023/second/README.md

 # About project:
-## It is a simple sever written on python with http.server.
-I used BaseHTTPServer class to create a custom example which implements CRUD and REST methods.
+## It is a simple chat written on python with Flask with registration and authorization.

 # How to start
     git clone https://github.com/kirillsev1/SecondPartAtom_hard.git